 Sophy Rickett is a visual artist working with photography, video installation and text who teaches on BA (Hons) and MA Photography at London College of Communication.

-Often working at night, or with landscape, she is interested in the contingent nature of the documentary image, exploring different ways of resisting its representational orthodoxy.
+Often working at night, or with landscapes, she is interested in the contingent nature of the documentary image, exploring different ways of resisting its representational orthodoxy.

 Recent mixed media project projects include Objects in the Field (2012), The Death of a Beautiful Subject (2015), and an ongoing collaborative project with Bettina von Zwehl, Album 31.

 Rickett came to prominence in the late 1990s shortly after she graduated from the Royal College of Art.
 She has undertaken commissions for several institutions including Photoworks, The Institute of Astronomy and Arnolfini and has exhibited widely in the UK and internationally.